Why is it important

 | Energy Generation Efficiency and Performance | |||

-| Combined cycle co-generation power plant: energy efficiency | 52.1% | >50% | >50% |
+| Combined cycle co-generation power plant: Energy efficiency | 52.1% | >50% | >50% |

-| Solar power plant: percentage of actual power generation per year | 15.9% | >15% | >15% |
+| Solar power plant: Percentage of actual power generation per year | 15.4% | >15% | >15% |

-| Wind power plant: percentage of actual power generation per year | 32.0% | >27% | >27% |
+| Wind power plant: Percentage of actual power generation per year | 34.4% | >27% | >27% |

 | Customer Relationship Management (CRM) | |||

-| Survey result of customers satisfaction1 | 97.0% | >95% | >95% |
+| Customer Satisfaction Survey Results1 | 97.7% | >95% | >95% |

 Management Approach and Strategy